 “These new numbers show how great ecotourism and outdoor recreation are for our local communities, and illustrate how important it is to protect, preserve, and invest in this premier destination,” said Ramsay Adams, Founder and Executive Director of Catskill Mountainkeeper.
 “The natural beauty of our region is a unique, world-class asset that made the Hudson River School of painting famous in the 19th century and is the key to our future in the 21st.
 Preserving our open space and community character is an environmental imperative, but it’s also clearly an economic one.
 This update provides more evidence that if we want to grow economically, we have to do it in a sustainable way that protects what draws people here: our spectacular natural environment.”

-The findings released today update an earlier report, “Economic Valuation Study for Public Lands in the Central Catskills” prepared in 2013 by Brian Zweig of Business Opportunities Management Consulting.
+The findings released on December 11, 2019, update an earlier report, “Economic Valuation Study for Public Lands in the Central Catskills” prepared in 2013 by Brian Zweig of Business Opportunities Management Consulting.
 Commissioned by Catskill Mountainkeeper, the Catskill Center, the Catskill Heritage Alliance, the Catskill Mountain Club, the Catskill 3500 Club, the Woodstock Land Conservancy, and the New York New Jersey Trail Conference, the update, like the original report, assesses the economic impact of outdoor recreation in our region by analyzing publicly available data.
 The update confirms earlier results and serves as a baseline for assessing future economic activity generated by newly opened outdoor recreational opportunities, such as the Ashokan Rail Trail and new hiking and mountain biking trails in the Bluestone Wild Forest.

 Although other studies and plans have addressed the economic impacts of outdoor recreation in the Catskills, none of them, Zweig says, “have provided a comprehensive estimate of the number of visitors and the economic impact associated with outdoor recreational activities in the Central Catskills region.”